zsviczian/obsidian-excalidraw-plugin/ea-scripts/Repeat Elements.md

 ![](https://raw.githubusercontent.com/zsviczian/obsidian-excalidraw-plugin/master/images/scripts-repeat-elements.png)

-This script will detect the difference between 2 selected elements, including position, size, stroke and background color, and create several elements that repeat these differences based on the number of repetitions entered by the user.
+This script will detect the difference between 2 selected elements, including position, size, angle, stroke and background color, and create several elements that repeat these differences based on the number of repetitions entered by the user.

 See documentation for more details: https://zsviczian.github.io/obsidian-excalidraw-plugin/ExcalidrawScriptsEngine.html